Lipoprotein

 A lipoprotein is a biochemical assembly whose primary function is to transport hydrophobic lipid (also known as fat) molecules in water, as in blood plasma or other extracellular fluids.
 They consist of a triglyceride and cholesterol center, surrounded by a phospholipid outer shell, with the hydrophilic portions oriented outward toward the surrounding water and lipophilic portions oriented inward toward the lipid center.
 A special kind of protein, called apolipoprotein, is embedded in the outer shell, both stabilising the complex and giving it a functional identity that determines its role.

-Many enzymes, transporters, structural proteins, antigens, adhesins, and toxins are lipoproteins.
-Examples include plasma lipoprotein particles (HDL, LDL, IDL, VLDL and chylomicrons).
+Plasma lipoprotein particles are commonly divided into five main classes, based on size, lipid composition, and apolipoprotein content.
+They are, in increasing size order: HDL, LDL, IDL, VLDL and chylomicrons.
 Subgroups of these plasma particles are primary drivers or modulators of atherosclerosis.

+Many enzymes, transporters, structural proteins, antigens, adhesins, and toxins are sometimes also classified as lipoproteins, since they are formed by lipids and proteins.

 Scope

 Transmembrane lipoproteins

 Some transmembrane proteolipids, especially those found in bacteria, are referred to as lipoproteins; they are not related to the lipoprotein particles that this article is about.
 Such transmembrane proteins are difficult to isolate, as they bind tightly to the lipid membrane, often require lipids to display the proper structure, and can be water-insoluble.
 Detergents are usually required to isolate transmembrane lipoproteins from their associated biological membranes.